Lakehead University Profile

 Housing and Transportation

-Lakehead offers three residence styles: residence halls with separate rooms, apartments, and townhouses.
+Lakehead offers 3 residence styles: Residence halls with separate rooms, apartments and townhouses.
 There are some residences available to upper-year students only, which could allow you to live in residence after your first year.

 You can find information about living near campus through Lakehead’s Off-Campus Housing Office.
 This non-profit organization helps you connect with landlords and roommates.
 It also provides you information on costs and rental listings.